-The evidence presented in this paper shows that in well-functioning, high-stakes auctions, the specific manner in which the auction is run can have an important impact on the outcome.
+The evidence presented in this paper shows that in well-functioning, high-stakes auctions, the specific manner in which the auction is run can have an important impact on outcomes.
 Using a large dataset from the wholesale used-car market, we find that auctioneers differ systematically in their ability to sell cars, as well as in the prices they get and the speed in which they do it; these differences are economically relevant.

 Our results of a significant role of the auction process, and in particular of the "human" component in auctions, speak to the role that computerized online auctions may have in coordinating economic activity.
 There would seem to be strong efficiencies to computerized auctions, as they avoid the costs of employing professional auctioneers and auction-house staff and in online formats can avoid the often substantial transaction costs of bringing bidders and goods together in the same place.
 Yet recent work has documented that the popularity of online auctions may be fading (Einav, Farronato, Levin, and Sundaresan, 2012).
-Our findings suggest that human auctioneers have tactics that may improve the efficiency of auctions and, as such, might help to explain why computerized online auctions do not yet dominate the marketplace.
-Further studies into the behaviors of human auctioneers could provide important insights that can be used to improve the performance of computerized auction mechanisms and more generally may be useful for quantifying the potential efficiency losses from conducting naïve computerized auction processes.
+Our findings suggest that human auctioneers have tactics that may improve auction revenue and, as such, might help to explain why computerized online auctions do not yet dominate the marketplace.
+Further studies into the behaviors of auctioneers could provide important insights that can be used to improve the performance of computerized auction mechanisms and more generally may be useful for quantifying the potential revenue losses from conducting naïve computerized auction processes.

 Additional work is also needed to tightly pin down the mechanisms through which auctioneers affect outcomes, or the sources of auctioneer abilities.
-The evidence presented here is consistent with the primary sources of these heterogeneities being due to non-information-based (or behavioral) factors, in particular those creating urgency among bidders.
-We hope that future research including controlled laboratory experiments can help shed light on the exact mechanisms involved.
+The evidence presented here is consistent with the presence of non-information-based (or behavioral) factors, in particular those creating urgency among bidders.
+However, we have also highlighted several information-based factors which could be at play, We hope that future research including controlled laboratory experiments can help shed light on the exact mechanisms involved.